Accueil

 A&A offers authors the possibility of being identified with non-Roman alphabets, such as Chinese, Japanese, Cyrillic characters (see specific instructions here).

-If there is more than one address, the entries are numbered automatically with \and, in the order in which you type them.
+If there is more than one address, the entries are numbered automatically with \and.
 Please make sure that the numbers match those placed next to the authors' names.

 The authors' institutes can also be given using labels, so that there is no need to rewrite the full institutes list if the order of the authors changes during the evaluation process.
 An example is given below: